nottrobin/maas-docs/en/manage-cli-images.md

 Available images resulting from this action are reflected in the web UI.

-## List currently available images
+<h2 id="heading--list-currently-available-images">List currently available images</h2>

 To list currently available/imported images (boot resources):